atlassian/atlassian-connect-example-app-node/src/content/modules.md

 #### iframes

-For each module created, Atlassian Connect creates an iframe and passes information to the app using query parameters in the iframe URL.
+Atlassian Connect creates an iframe, which it reuses across modules, and passes information to the app using query parameters in the iframe URL.
 Here is a simplified example of this:

 ```